 Our expert said the way to spot a poisonous butterfly is to watch its wing patterns upon landing.
 Non-poisonous butterflies slowly open and close their wings when they land.
 Poisonous butterflies leave their wings spread wide open.
 I never knew there were poisonous butterflies, let alone how to spot one!

-Oak trees grown in South Africa have weak wood so oak used for building construction and wine casks is imported from Europe, mostly France.
-Some of the non-indigenous trees and plants are from Australia, Europe, New Zealand, Mexico, Tasmania, and the Mediterranean.
+Oak trees grown in South Africa have weak wood, so oak used for construction and wine casks is imported from Europe, mostly France.
+Some non-indigenous trees and plants are from Australia, Europe, New Zealand, Mexico, Tasmania, and the Mediterranean.

-The demise of Oranjezicht began in 1877 when the Purchase Act enabled the Municipality of Cape Town to buy more than 12 morgen on which to build water reservoirs.
+The demise of Oranjezicht began in 1877 when the Purchase Act enabled the Municipality of Cape Town to buy more than twelve morgen on which to build water reservoirs.
 Today the water reserve is called Molteno Reservoir.
 Five years later another Municipal Act claimed more of the opulent van Breda estate and their right to impound water from the farm’s many springs.
-Without water the farm became useless.
+Without water, the farm became useless.

 Saturdays the OZCF hosts a community farmers market at V&A Waterfront for independent local farmers and local artisan food producers.
 Customers can purchase fresh vegetables, fruit, bread, organic dairy, free-range eggs, honey, and muesli.
-You can also sample cooked and raw foods, edible plants, and seedlings.
+You can sample cooked and raw foods, edible plants, and seedlings.
 In addition to food, the OZCF sells compost and gardening supplies.
 Haven’t made it to the market yet, but it’s on my “must do” list.